Choksi case: Mystery deepens as London School of Economics says no info on Barbara Jarabica

 According to the LinkedIn account of Jarabica, she studied at LSE Photograph:( Others )

 According to the LinkedIn account of Jarabica, she studied at LSE.
-But once her account became public, the display picture and the fact that she studied at LSE was deleted.
+But once her account became public, the display picture and the fact that she studied at LSE were deleted.

 The mystery surrounding Barbara Jarabica has deepened with the London School of Economics now saying there was no student with that name at the institution.